 Then set a default value for the workflow output:

 To test new settings, run the workflow with some invalid input.
 When the workflow finishes, you can see that the OutputParser block was not used: this is another advantage of the composite block error handling.
 The composite block stopped and output defaults as soon as the first error was encountered (the Launcher block failed due to program crash).
-Compare this to the initial setup where the error is handled by the Launcher and OutputParser blocks: first it stops the Launcher that sends a default empty file to OutputParser, then OutputParser fails to parse the file, raises its own error and outputs defaults.
-Handling errors on the composite block level allows to get rid of error chains like this one.
+Compare this to the initial setup where the error is handled by the Launcher and OutputParser blocks: first, it stops the Launcher that sends a default empty file to OutputParser, then OutputParser fails to parse the file, raises its own error and outputs defaults.
+Handling errors on the composite block level allow getting rid of error chains like this one.

 As a result, the error handling support added to composite blocks provides a powerful and flexible tool to control workflow errors.
 It helps to reduce complexity and minimizes the risk of mistakes in workflow configuration.

-Sergey Komissarov, Senior Software Engineer, DATADVANCE
+By Sergey Komissarov, Senior Software Engineer, DATADVANCE